 Marketing a marketing agency is just plain fun.
 The idea is simple: creating mixtapes is a deeply personal way to send messages—and generally demonstrates a rich understanding of the recipients.
 That’s exactly the kind of thoughtfully-tailored connection mixtape marketing aims to establish with every client and each of their unique audiences.
 Whatever you do, don't capitalize their name.
 They just like it better that way.

 The Norwegian Pearl is home to the world’s first bowling alley at sea.
-When the NCL executives decided to announce this feat of marine sporting innovation in a promotional video, they came to GSD&M for help with a team shirt.
-They loved it so much that they decided to put an embroidery machine onboard, too.
-These days, passengers can get their own “Freestyle Rollers” uniform on the Pearl.
+When the NCL executives decided to announce this feat of marine sporting innovation, they came to GSD&M for help with a team shirt that was only meant to be worn for a promotional video.
+They loved it so much that they decided to put an embroidery machine on board the ship, too.
+These days, passengers can get their own “Freestyle Rollers” shirts (among other branded designs) in a variety of colors from the pro shop on the Pearl.

 Silicon Labs approached mixtape marketing for help with a comprehensive campaign to launch a series of new maker-friendly IoT sensor devices and get them into the hands of industry leaders.
 Influencers were sent a pinewood derby car kit complete with the Thunderboard sensor chip, instructions for cloud-enabled data tracking (custom smartphone app), decal sheets, and a challenge to trick out their cars and race them at an event dubbed “Days of Thunderboard” in downtown Austin.
-Additionally, a custom microsite still tracks and publishes sensor readings in real time from around the world.
+Additionally, mixtape built a custom microsite to track and publish sensor readings in real time from around the world.

 This project sparked a long-term collaborative relationship with Silicon Labs.

 Standing out in a crowd can be challenging, especially when the whole crowd is trying to stand out.
 The world of CPG (Consumer Packaged Goods) is fraught with obstacles that can trip up even the most motivated entrepreneurs with the very best products.
-Planning ahead for opportunities and pitfalls in this minefield requires a very special set of skills and experiences.
+Planning ahead for opportunities and pitfalls in this minefield requires a unique set of skills (and experiences helps, too).

 Often, CPG clients are forced to update or completely rebrand in order to stay relevant in the retail space.
 Included among the images below are several “before & after” examples.

-When founder Anna Clair Eddington came to mixtape marketing with her product, originally called “Basic B Chai,” we were blown away by the product and the person.
+When founder Anna Claire Eddington came to mixtape marketing with her chai tea concentrate, originally called “Basic B Chai,” we were blown away by the product and the person.
 There’s not a thing we could have done to make a better product, but we were able to help her with a brand that better fit her her personality — including a name that retail buyers could get behind.

 Photography by Shelby Tsika Marquardt.

 Every spring, Austin is home an amazing city-wide music festival.
-Coincidentally, mixtape marketing hosts an annual music showcase known as Make Fuzzy Tracks at about the same time.
-To be clear, they’re completely unrelated.
-After ten years, it’s officially Austin’s greatest unoffical party.
+For ten years—purely by coincidence—mixtape marketing hosted an annual music showcase known as Make Fuzzy Tracks around that same time.
+Let me be clear: they were completely unrelated.
+In my official opinion, it was Austin’s greatest unofficial party.

 My experience as a photographer is mostly limited to those times when a friend who owns a decent camera says, “Here, hold this.”
 (Thanks, Matt Rainwaters.)
 Although I don’t have any ambitions of becoming a professional shutterbug, I am proud to have captured a few gems.